Highest Awards

 Learn more about the GSUSA Gold Award Girl Scout scholarship program here.
 Each year one GSSJC Gold Award Girl Scout is chosen for this honor.
 Next year it might be you!

 Exciting News!
-GSSJC is offering complimentary Lifetime Memberships to new Gold Award Girl Scouts.
+GSSJC is now offering complimentary Lifetime Memberships to graduating Gold Award Girl Scouts.
 Start your Lifetime of Leadership by going Gold!
-More information coming soon.

 Advice from the Highest Awards Committee

-My second piece of advice is to learn about the Journey and Take Action Project process since Highest Awards projects are fundamentally Take Action Projects.
-If you need assistance with leading a Journey and Take Action Project for your girls, you can find great resources on the Volunteer Toolkit (VTK).
+My second piece of advice is to learn all you can about the Take Action since Highest Awards projects are fundamentally Take Action Projects.
+Check out the Take Action page here on the Highest Awards Online Community for more information about the Take Action progression.

-My final piece of advice is to read the Project Guide for your Highest Award all the way through to understand the process.
+My final piece of advice is to read the Highest Awards Online Community and project guide for your Highest Award all the way through to understand the process.
 If you have additional questions, seek out related trainings.
-A trained adult works best with the girls to develop their highest potential.”
+A trained adult is best equipped to help girls develop to their highest potential.”

 What are the Highest Awards?